About Your Sutured Drainage Catheter

 Share

-This information will help you prepare to have your sutured drainage catheter placed at Memorial Sloan Kettering (MSK) and teach you how to care for it when you are at home.
+This information will help you get ready for your sutured drainage catheter placement at MSK.
+It also explains how to care for the catheter at home.

-The purpose of a drainage catheter is to drain a collection of fluid in your body.
-When this fluid is infected, it is called an abscess.
-An abscess may cause fever, pain, or abnormal blood tests.
-If the fluid is not infected, you may or may not have symptoms.
+A drainage catheter is a thin, flexible tube that drains fluid that has collected in your body.
+When this fluid is infected, it is called an abscess (AB-ses).
+An abscess may cause fever, pain, or blood test results that are not normal.

-Often, drainage catheters are placed urgently when you are sick.
-In some cases though, you will be scheduled to come into the hospital for the procedure.
+Often, drainage catheters are placed urgently if you are sick.
+In some cases, we will schedule you to come into the hospital for the procedure.
 If this is the case, follow the guidelines below.

 Ask about your medicines